 To be a club that seeks to provide opportunities for students to compete and have

-fun and doing it while portraying a Christian example for others outside the club.
+fun while portraying a Christian example for others outside the club.
+To provide flexibility

-To provide flexibility to students by having three different times to meet.
-To [promote
+to students by having three different times to meet.
+To promote health and put God

 President: Rachel Flerchinger